 The course access period for this course is 1 year.
 But life happens!
 Things come up that you didn’t expect.
 That’s not a problem.

 If something comes up and you are not able to complete the course during your course access period, just shoot us an email and let us know that you need more time.

-This course is approved for 9.0 CLE credits for paralegals and legal assistants.
+This course is approved for 5.0 CLE credits for paralegals and legal assistants.

 In addition to the course lessons, your course includes templates and forms that you will be able to download and use right away on your own cases.
 As an E-discovery Paralegal, you do not want to recreate the wheel with each new case!
 Some of those e-discovery tools include:

 - Standard Operating Procedures Manual (SOP)